smbeiragh/sanam/README.md

 using this pattern we bring the same benefits in CSS.

 *encapsulation*:
-every module handles all of it's aspects including it's own state, elements, modifiers and has noting to with other modules.
+every module handles all of it's aspects including it's own states, elements, modifiers and has noting to with other modules.

 1. Every module defines its own style in a separate file